Useful information for incoming students

-They are all situated in the center of the city and reasonably close to University, hospital and other premises.
+They are all situated in the centre of the city and reasonably close to University, hospital and other premises.

 Price for the dormitories (place in double room): 400PLN (approx. 100 Euro) per month, per person payable after arriving.

 This new dormitory is situated close to ESKULAP.
-It offers accomodation to students of the English Language Programs.
+It offers accommodation to students of the English Language Programs.